 We understand the importance of assessment.
-However, we have tailored it to fit within our sense of the progressive approach.
-Assessment focuses on measuring what really matters.
-We assess to determine progress along a continuum of learning to assure that students are showing intellectual growth.
-Because our teachers truly know your child, they can track progress meaningfully, and you will receive reports that provide far more detail than those provided in a non-progressive classroom.
+However, we have tailored it to fit our progressive approach.
+Assessment focuses on measuring what really matters - that students are showing intellectual and personal growth.
+Because our teachers truly know your child, they can track progress meaningfully, providing parents with detailed reports that provide far more detail than a letter grade can.

-We do utilize standardized tests to assess students on their Mandarin knowledge and other subjects.
-However, we also recognize that these tests are not the only way to measure a child’s progress, and we work to provide parents with more context than “out of the box” standardized testing could ever provide.
+We do utilize standardized tests to assess students, however, we recognize that these tests are not the only way to measure a child’s progress, and we work to provide parents with more context than “out of the box” standardized testing could ever provide.

-Involving students in real-world use of their skills through in-classroom hands-on learning and field trips.
+Involving students in real-world use of their skills through in-classroom hands-on learning and out-of-class field trips.

 Studying subjects in an integrated way, grouped around units of exploration.

-We believe students are best engaged when curriculum is presented in an integrated manner.
-Math and science do not exist in a vacuum separate from language or social studies; the ideas are inextricably intertwined together and with many other subjects.
+We believe students are most engaged when curriculum is presented in an integrated manner.
+Math, science, language, and social studies don't exist in individual silos - the ideas are inextricably intertwined, not only with each other but with many other subjects as well.
 Our children learn context as well as facts.
-While some subjects will necessarily require special concentration, the majority of our learning takes place through the inquiry method.
+While some subjects require special concentration, the majority of our learning takes place through the inquiry method.

 Social justice learning and an appreciation for every citizen’s role in our democracy.

 Learning about the world and our local community is a cornerstone of progressive learning.
 PKS strives to provide our students with the tools to become educated, participating members of their communities.
-We do so through maintaining a robust program of community service and volunteering and supporting learning that constantly reminds students that they can change the world for the better.
+We do so through a robust program of community service and volunteering.
+We constantly remind students that they can change the world for the better.